Reliever: Relieving the Burden of Costly Model Fits for Changepoint Detection: Methodology

-where $\gamma\ge 0$ controls the level of penalization to prevent overestimation.
-Optimal-kind algorithms, such as the SN, OP, or PELT algorithm mentioned in Section \ref{sec:intro}, aim to find the exact minimizer over the entire search space $\mathcal{T}_K(\delta_m)$.
-This involves evaluating a sequence of losses (along with fitting the corresponding models) for all $O(n^2)$ intervals $I\subset(0,n]$ satisfying $\size{I}\ge \delta_m$, which are explored sequentially using a dynamic programming scheme.
-Although the PELT algorithm utilizes a pruning strategy to skip certain intervals and reduce its complexity to $O(n)$, this does not always apply (see Eq.
+where $\gamma\ge 0$ controls the level of penalization to avoid overfitting.
+Optimal-kind algorithms (for example, SN, OP, or PELT, see Section \ref{sec:intro}) aim to find the exact minimizer over the entire search space $\mathcal{T}_K(\delta_{\mathsf{m}})$.
+This involves evaluating a sequence of losses (and fitting the corresponding models) for all $O(n^2)$ intervals $I\subset(0,n]$ satisfying $\size{I}\ge \delta_{\mathsf{m}}$, sequentially explored using a dynamic programming scheme.
+Although PELT uses a pruning strategy to skip certain intervals and thus reduces this complexity to $O(n)$, this reduction does not always apply (see Eq.
 (4) in \cite{killick_optimal_2012-1}).
-In contrast, greedy-kind algorithms, such as binary segmentation (BS), WBS, narrowest-over-threshold, or SeedBS algorithm, only consider a subset of these intervals $I$ in a sequential and greedy manner, aiming to reach a local minimizer.
+In contrast, greedy-kind algorithms, such as binary segmentation (BS), WBS, narrowest-over-threshold, or SeedBS, consider only a subset of these intervals in a sequential and greedy manner, aiming to reach a local minimizer.
 To illustrate, consider the BS algorithm.
 This algorithm begins by solving (\ref{criterion}) with $K=1$, which involves approximately $O(n)$ intervals.
 The resulting changepoint divides the data sequence into two segments.
-Next, the algorithm applies the same procedure within each segment to identify new changepoints.
-This iterative process continues until a segment contains fewer observations than $\delta_m$ or a stopping rule is triggered.
-Overall, the BS algorithm requires evaluating approximately $O(n\log n)$ intervals.
-The intervals that are sequentially considered in the search path, whether using a global or greedy grid search algorithm, are referred to as search intervals.
-We can represent a grid search algorithm by $\A := \A(\{\L(I;\hM_{I})\}_{I\in\I})$, where $\I$ denotes the set of all search intervals.
+The algorithm then repeats the same procedure within each segment to identify new changepoints.
+This iterative process continues until a segment contains fewer observations than $\delta_{\mathsf{m}}$ or until a stopping rule is triggered.
+Overall, BS involves approximately $O(n\log n)$ intervals. {Throughout, we regard any interval $I=(a,b]$ with integers $0 \le a < b \le n$ as a \textit{search interval} and collect all such candidates in the set $\I = \set{I: I\subset (0,n]}$.
+Given the collection of loss values $\{\Lcal(I;\hM_I):I\in\I\}$, the grid-search algorithm can be regarded as the operator $\A = \A(\{\Lcal(I;\hM_I):I\in\I\})$, which maps these evaluations to a final segmentation.
+In fact, $\A$ inspects only a subset of $\I$---either because intervals shorter than a minimal-spacing parameter $\delta_{\mathsf{m}}$ are excluded or because greedy strategies (for example, BS) deliberately restrict the search.
+Whenever it is necessary to distinguish between the two, we denote this subset actually explored by the algorithm by $\I_\A\subset\I$.}

+The grid-search process becomes computationally demanding when model fits along the search path, $\{\hM_I:I\in\I_{\A}\}$, becomes costly.
+This is particularly evident in scenarios like those described in Examples \ref{ex:convex}--\ref{ex:nonpara}, where a single model fit requires substantial computational effort, and updating neighboring model fits by adding or removing observations remains elusive.